neo4j-product-examples/graphrag-package-1.8-examples/README.md

 **What it does:**
 - Automatically extracts schema from the medical report content
-- Creates a knowledge graph without predefined structure
+- Creates a knowledge graph guided by the schema that was previously extracted
 - Uses `Report1.pdf` as the input document

 ### 2. Create KG with Schema